jwdomingo/jwdomingo.github.io/README.md

 jwdomingo.github.io
 ===================

-My first portfolio website and web dev journey blog, generated with Jekyll and hosted onGitHub Pages
+WanderSpoon is a food and travel blog for nomad veg*ns in search of great food and great comapny in any part of the world.
+This project is generated using Jekyll and is hosted for free on GitHub Pages.